• Courses

 By using the aforementioned custom template, let’s create a variable.
 Go to Variables > New > Variable configuration and select “Trim Query” as a variable type.

-Select Page URL as a Target URL (because this variable will take the Page URL and will remove certain parameters).
+Select Page URL as a Target URL (because this variable will take the Page URL and remove specific parameters).
 Keep all other settings as they are.

-Note: this variable does not actually affect the page URL that your visitors see in the browser address bar.
-It will just return a cleaner URL as a value and we will use it in GA4 tag(s).
+Note: this variable does not affect the page URL visitors see in the browser address bar.
+It will return a cleaner URL as a value, which we will use in GA4 tag(s).

 Save the variable.
 I usually name it Page URL excluding unwanted query parameters.